 The Tredegar Corporation Retirement Income Plan (or the Pension Plan) is a defined benefit pension plan applicable generally to salaried, full-time employees who are not covered by a collective bargaining agreement.
 All of the named executive officers participate in the Pension Plan.
-Also, although Mr. Surgner and Ms. Cummings were participants in the Pension Plan, they both terminated their employment before satisfying either the age or service requirement for receiving benefits under the Pension Plan.

 The Pension Plan assumes a normal retirement age of 65 and does not impose a vested service requirement as a condition to paying benefits to a participant who retires upon reaching that age.
 In most other cases involving a separation of service from Tredegar before age 65, a participant must have accrued at least five years of pension vesting service, as defined in the Pension Plan, in order to be entitled to receive any benefits under the Pension Plan.
-As of December 31, 2006, our named executives had accrued the following number of pension vesting service years under the Pension Plan for their service through December 31, 2006:
+As of December 31, 2007, our named executives had accrued the following number of pension vesting service years under the Pension Plan for their service through December 31, 2007: